scheidtdav/about-custom-home/README.md

 - `precision`: Modify the number of decimals of the progress bars
 - `usePicsum`: Set this to `true` to get a random background image from [Unsplash](https://unsplash.com/).
 Use `false` to use neutral colors (depending on whether light or dark mode is used)
 - `filter`: Only has an effect when `usePicsum` is active.
 Use this to apply filters such as `grayscale` or `blur` (see [whats possible](https://picsum.photos/)).
 Separate filters by a comma and keep the `?` in front.
 If you want no filters, use an empty string.
+- `bookmarkItems`: Add an error containing two values per bookmark that you want to be displayed.
+The first value will be the link the bookmark points to.
+The second should be an image that is being displayed for you to click on.
+Use an empty array `[]` to hide bookmarks entirely.

 ## Contributing
 Pull requests are welcome.